slott56/py-web-tool/README.rst

     python -m pip install py-web-lp

 This will install the ``pyweb`` module and all of its dependencies.
+Alternatively, you may better want to install as ``pipx install py-web-lp``.

 Produce Documentation
 ---------------------